|Mandolin & Fiddle Camp North|

 The "Coaching Sessions" for all campers has proved to be very popular.
 They are limited to 4 campers each.
 We'll have sign-up sheets at dinner where you will be able to pick the instructor of your choice, first come-first served.
 Each sheet will have room for only 4 campers.
 Each camper may sign up for one session only.
 Each camper will determine the topic and level for his or her time with that instructor, and work with the instructor individually but in the small group setting so that all can benefit from the attention given to each.
 All 4 students will be present for the whole period and the hour and fifteen minutes will be divided equally among those attending.

-Several other workshops that have been popular in the past have included Maintaining and Optimizing Your Banjo, Playing With Others, Singing With The Banjo, Stagecraft,Getting The Most From Your Hand-Held Recorder and Recording Techniques.
-There will be instruction at all levels.
+Several other workshops that have been popular in the past have included Maintaining and Optimizing Your Banjo, Playing With Others, Singing With The Banjo, Stagecraft,Getting The Most From Your Hand-Held Recorder, Sound Ststems, and Recording Techniques.

 Contact information: Visit this website http://www.BanjoCampNorth.com often for latest information.